Exponential stability of linear periodic difference-delay equations: Statement of the Main Result

-Our main result is the following. \begin{thm}[Necessary and sufficient condition for exponential stability] Assume that the $D_j:\mathbb{R}\to\corpsValeurs^{d\times d}$ are periodic and differentiable with H\"older continuous derivative for $1\leq j\leq N$.
-Under this assumption, a necessary and sufficient condition for System \eqref{system_lin_formel} to be exponentially stable is the existence of a real number $\beta<0$ such that : \begin{enumerate}[label=\textit{(\roman*)}]
+We remark \seb{that, by a Neumann series argument, the infinite matrix $R(p)$ is invertible for all complex number $p$ with large} enough real part, and we denote by $R(p)^{-1}$ the inverse matrix.
+Our main result is now the following. \begin{thm}[Necessary and sufficient condition for exponential stability] Assume that the $D_j:\mathbb{R}\to\corpsValeurs^{d\times d}$ are periodic with H\"older continuous derivative for $1\leq j\leq N$.
+Then, a necessary and sufficient condition for System \eqref{system_lin_formel} to be exponentially stable is the existence of a real number $\beta<0$ such that : \begin{enumerate}[label=\textit{(\roman*)}]

 \item $R(p)$ is invertible $\ell^2(\mathbb{Z},\corpsValeurs^d) \to \ell^2(\mathbb{Z},\corpsValeurs^d)$ for each $p$ in $\{ z \in \corpsC:\,\Re(z)\ge\beta\}$,